openrport/openrport/docs/no13-vault.md

 `value`: text, required representing the encrypted "body" of the document.
 All other columns hold clear text values.
 This column stores the encrypted data.

-`type`: text, required  ENUM('text', 'secrete', 'markdown', 'string') Type of the secret value.
+`type`: text, required  ENUM('text', 'secret', 'markdown', 'string') Type of the secret value.

 ### Change a vault entry